 Blocks away from where Nobu used to sit, Takahachi serves reliably delicious and fresh sushi at midrange prices.
 Diners can sit at the bar to view sushi chefs at work or choose a seat in the minimalist, Japanese-style dining room.
 As a unique twist, Takahachi’s rolls are all named for movies, tying the restaurant to Tribeca, and the world famous Tribeca Film Festival.

 Sushi master Toshi Ueki lends his talent to Blue Ribbon Sushi, serving fresh fish flown in from the Sea of Japan as well as the Atlantic and Pacific oceans.
 Its award-winning sake list and variety of dishes elevate Blue Ribbon Sushi in Tribeca.
-This laid-back restaurant is perfect for those seeking excellent sushi dishes and Japanese cuisine.
+This laid-back restaurant, located in the trendy Brookfield Place, is perfect for those seeking excellent sushi dishes and Japanese cuisine.

 3. Sushi Azabu